These sweet potato black bean quesadillas are served hot off the skillet and loaded with flavor.

 Step 5: cook on both sides until the cheese is melted and the outsides are crispy with brown spots.
 Continue this process until there is no more sweet potato and bean mixture or cheese left!

-Fridge: store these quesadillas in the fridge for up to 3 days.
+Fridge: store your leftover quesadillas in the fridge for up to 3 days.

 Freezer: if you won't be able to get through the quesadillas within 3 days, freeze them in freezer-safe bags or containers for up to 2-3 months.
 If you make a large batch, you can also freeze the filling and tortillas separately.